aryan10092/Trello-clone/LOGIC_DOCUMENT.md

 •	A edits and saves the task first.
 •	Then B also tries to save their version — but their data is outdated.
 This leads to a conflict, because the server’s version has changed since B last saw it.

+IMP POINT: I INTENTIONALLY ADDED A 3 SECOND DELAY USING A PROMISE ON EDIT FUNCTION TO EASILY TEST THE CONFLICT DETECTION MECHANISM
 ________________________________________
  How I Detect Conflicts
 Each task has an updatedAt timestamp.